Starting an Herb Garden: How to Grow Herbs in Pots at Home

 How about watering and caring for the herbs?

-In hot climates, Kellogs recommends watering daily unless it rains.
+In hot climates, Kellogg recommends watering daily unless it rains.
 She soaks them in the morning, filling the pots until water begins to drain out of the holes in the bottom.
 But for San Francisco, I think we’d have to come up with our own watering schedule and see how it goes since we wouldn’t want to overwater our plants.

 Here are a few links for sites that have more information about growing herb gardens at home.